yieldlove/code-challenges-js/README.md

 ### Challenge B

-On top of the challenge A, implement another ad in 'div-2', the ad should be delivered from the provided bid server simulator.
+On top of **Challenge A**, implement another ad in a DIV with an ID of "div-2", the ad should be delivered from the provided bid server simulator.

-Here are the information to establish the  bid server simulator by Node.js:
+Here are resources on how to establish a local bid server in Node.js:

 #### Endpoint